cardpay/woocommerce-plugin/README.md

 ![](readme_images/update.png)

 ## Configuration
-Configuration process explains how to set up and configure the WooCommerce plugin to accept payments in supported payment methods.
+The configuration process explains how to set up and configure the WooCommerce plugin to accept payments in supported payment methods.

 ### Checkout page configuration
 The Checkout Page is an essential component of any eCommerce site, serving as the final step in the purchasing process where customers review their cart, provide shipping and payment information, and confirm their order.